BibliothecaDAO/codename-bobby-realms/scripts/website-copy.md

 **"Blobert's Realm Wisdom (Use At Your Own Risk)"**

 I've seen things in Realms World that would make a blobfish blush.
-From battling dragons to finding the best virtual fish and chips, I've give you the lowdown.
+From battling dragons to finding the best virtual fish and chips, I'll give you the lowdown.
 However, let's set the record straight: I might not have all the answers.
 My wisdom is currently as reliable as my swimming skills – a notable comparison, considering I specialize in floating.
 But hey, they say potential is a beautiful thing, and I'm full of it... potential, I mean."

 **"Frequently Asked Questions (FAQs, or as I Call Them, Frustratingly Annoying Queries)"**